Are you ready to launch your own business in California?

 You may be a one-person business at the moment, but if you plan to hire any workers in the future, it’s crucial that you understand your obligations and requirements under the California Employment Development Department (EDD).

 The EDD defines rules for classifying your workers — as either employees or independent contractors — and governs the tax responsibilities that come with each classification.
 If the EDD finds that you’ve misclassified your workers, even by mistake, you can be subject to hefty fines.
-Before you begin hiring for your business, take the time to understand the differences between employees and independent contractors, and how to identify which type your workers fall into.
+Before you begin hiring, take the time to understand the differences between employees and independent contractors, and how to identify which type your workers fall into.
 When you’re ready to make your first hire, you may want to consult with a CPA or tax attorney to ensure you’re filing your new worker correctly.

 Find Your Network of Trusted Professionals